Mukunds0507333/Predicting-House-Prices/README.md

 <img src ="files/NormalTransform.jpg" height = 80% width = 70%/>

 Interpreting the D'Agostino K^2 score:<br>
-This test outputs a "p-value".
-The larges the p-value, the closer the distribution is to normal.
+The larger the p-value, the closer the distribution is to normal.

 We will take a <b>small sample</b> of each distribution as the test detects even minor deviations in very large samples.